 - Maid Service

-There are just 3 villas, each with lovely, lofty palm-woven ceilings, earthy-pink adobe walls, and a mixture of modern and artisan furniture.
+The three villas have lovely, lofty palm-woven ceilings, earthy-pink adobe walls, and a mixture of modern and artisan furniture.

 Largest of all is Casa del Lago, boasting 1500 sq.ft of terraces, and nearly twice that amount of space inside.
 The lower floor has a living room with fireplace, a dining area, a kitchen, a guest bathroom and a studio/office; alongside is the master suite, with its own living area, fireplace, bathroom and wide views towards the lagoon.
 The floor above has a very large terrace with sitting areas, a dining area and partial shade.
 The second bedroom suite has a glassed sleeping alcove overlooking the ocean and lagoon, and a bathroom.